 Attire, once similar to the formal hunt suits, has also become relaxed in this area.
 Over the years the Paces in this Series have totally dispensed with any dress requirements and there is even the annual Halloween costume contest where you might find all manner of strange creatures riding about!
 But normally, breeches and shirt, jeans and sweatshirt, slacks and tee-shirt, for examples, or basically any comfortable, neat, safe riding attire is fine.
 Likewise, the focus of your mount's attire should be on safety and comfort whether that means English, Western, a mixture, or something entirely different.

 Once again Lou, our official photographer, is looking forward to joining us to make permanent records of our fun.
 Remember to smile when you see his camera lens pointed in your direction, and don’t be shy about asking if you’d like some posed or “pre-planned action” shots of you and your mount.
 I may occasionally be seen with camera in hand as I try to cover alternate locations or fill in.
 Whether we capture your photo candid or posed, there’s never any obligation; purchase if you like or just enjoy seeing your selves on the website.
-Stop by my rig (black F150 Extended Cab w/turtle top & old gray 2-horse trailer) or Lou’s gray Escape anytime to visit or pick up photos you’ve ordered earlier and prepaid.
+Stop by my rig (black F150 Extended Cab w/turtle top & old gray 2-horse trailer) or Lou’s black Escape anytime to visit or pick up photos you’ve ordered earlier and prepaid.
 Now that we’ve entered the digital age, we try to have photos posted to the website by the weekend following an event and they can be ordered thru the site using PayPal or via email and mailing your check.
-Orders will go into the photo shop upon receipt of your payment and we can mail your photos or bring them to the next Hunter Pace at your preference.
+Orders will go into the photo shop upon receipt of your payment and we can mail your photos, bring them to the next Hunter Pace, or drop them off at ReRide for you to pick up any time they are open (thank you, Brittany for that alternate option) - your preference.